tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 if __name__ == "__main__":
     DriverBuilder.main()  # otherwise we're in __main__ context
 ```

 As you can see, we call oursevles via import rather than just directly calling main.
 This is a quirk/design flaw that might be revisited in the future, but in the meantime, this is a workaround.

-Now that we have a way to invoke this and execute our go, we can call if from teh commandline.
+Now that we have a way to invoke this and execute our go, we can call if from the commandline.

 If we were to run this right now, we would see this as output (assuming you created an empty settings class).

 ```console
 SECTION - Init SDE
 SECTION - Loading Plugins